 The soft moist centers and crisp golden-brown tops are what freshly baked scones are known for.
 And these blueberry scones definitely deliver both!

-I tested multiple batches using flaxseed and yogurt to replace the egg.
-However, I felt they were unnecessary and over-complicated the recipe.
+I tested multiple batches using flaxseed and yogurt as an egg replacer.
+But in the end, I felt they were unnecessary and over-complicated the recipe.

 These winning vegan scones definitely have the perfect scone taste and texture even without egg.

 Vegan blueberry scones are made with everyday ingredients keeping the recipe simple.

 - Cane sugar is my sugar of choice.
 You can use any granulated sugar or even coconut sugar.

 - Himalayan pink salt gives the scones a buttery flavor.
 You can also use sea salt or table salt.

 - Coconut oil is cut into the flour giving the scones their perfect texture.
 Go with refined oil for a neutral taste.
 Or use vegan butter if you'd like.

 - Blueberries are the center of this recipe.
 Use fresh or frozen.
 If using frozen, lightly coat them in flour to limit the color bleeding into the batter.

 These vegan scones are made in 1-bowl so they’re easy to whip up.
 Let me show you how!